 Intumescent Flame Retardants:

 Intumescent flame retardants are char forming additives that form a protective barrier of carbon foam film in the condensed phase.
-The protective layer is formed on the polymer's surface in response to heat which protects the product from being burnt.
+The protective layer is formed on the polymer's surface in response to heat, protecting the product from being burnt.

 Intumescent coatings also don't need synergists to improve the effectiveness and don't degrade the mechanical properties of the polymer.
-They are often used for applications that require high levels of flame protection, such as building and construction, aerospace, military, wire & cable, automotive, and transportation applications.
+They are often used for applications requiring high flame protection levels, such as building and construction, aerospace, military, wire & cable, automotive, and transportation applications.